Revolutionise your accounting or bookkeeping business with effective pricing strategies backed by technology. Learn how accounting software like...

-Other people are creating and posting content all the time, which means this can be another source of ideas and inspiration.
-For example, on LinkedIn there are many active accountants who are sharing new content on a daily basis - this should give you a good idea of where to start.
+Other people are always creating and posting content, which means this can be another source of ideas and inspiration.
+For example, on LinkedIn, there are many active accountants who are sharing new content on a daily basis - this should give you a good idea of where to start.

 This doesn’t mean you should become a copycat and steal other people's content and IP…

 When taking inspiration from others make sure to make it your own and add your own touch to it., If there are any similarities with the original content, do the courteous thing and link back to the original source.